JordanJones/TransactionProofOfConcept/README.md

 # Transactions proof of concept
-C# Transactions proof of concept using a System.Data library and NoSQL library
+C# Transactions proof of concept using a System.Data library and a NoSQL library without built in transaction support.

 --